ngfenglong/distributed-url-shortener/docs/system-design.md

 - Read-only DB access

 ### 3.4 ID Generator
-- Generates unique short IDs using Base62 encoding
+- ID generation logic is located in the `common-lib` module
+- Uses a **timestamp-based strategy** with sequence counter to prevent collisions
+- Designed to be simple and robust for single-instance generation
+- Can be extended to Redis-backed counters or Snowflake if needed
-- **Scalable design**: In the future, this can be upgraded to use Snowflake or similar ID generation algorithms to ensure distributed uniqueness.
+- **Scalable design**: In the future, this can be upgraded to use Snowflake or similar distributed ID generation algorithms to ensure uniqueness across services or data centers
 - Read more on this design decision here: [Why Distributed Systems Need Their Own Unique ID Generator](https://medium.com/@zell_dev/why-distributed-systems-need-their-own-unique-id-generator-38bd10bcbc97)

 ### 3.5 Common Service / Lib
-- Shared models, utils, config, and shard resolvers
+- Shared models, utils, configs, Redis setup, and shard resolver logic
+- `common-lib` holds entity definitions, Base62 and hash utilities
+- `common-service` includes shared infrastructure beans like:
+  - Shard resolver
+  - Redis config
+  - Multiple DataSource configurations

 ## 4. Data Flow